TaskWeb: Selecting Better Source Tasks for Multi-task NLP

 \subsection{\algo: Selecting Helpful Tasks}

-The objective of task selection in a single-task setup is to predict the benefit of initializing a model on a source task $s$ for learning a target task $t$.
-Here, we introduce a new method \algo which uses pairwise transfer scores in \data to assign scores from source tasks in \data to a target task that has no pairwise transfer scores.
-We use the scores to select helpful sources for the target.
+The objective of task selection in a single-task setup is to predict the benefit of initializing a model on a source task for learning a target task.
+We introduce a new method \algo which uses pairwise transfer scores to estimate the transfer from source tasks in \data to an unseen target task.

-\paragraph{Setup.} Given an observed source task $s \in S$ and an unobserved target task $t$, our objective is to predict the transferability of $s$ to $t$.
-We assume that we have access to pairwise transfer scores between $s$ and other source tasks $S\backslash \{s\}$.
-Meanwhile, we assume that there is a small number of $n$ examples ($n\leq 32$) but no pairwise transfer scores for $t$.
+\paragraph{Setup.} Given a source task $s \in S$ and an unseen target task $t$, we seek to predict the transferability of $s$ to $t$.
+We assume access to pairwise transfer scores between $s$ and other source tasks $S\backslash \{s\}$.
+Meanwhile, we have a small number of examples ($n\leq 32$) but no pairwise transfer scores for $t$.